SuperOfficeDocs/superoffice-docs/docs/api/diary/entity/create-apt-entity-in-entity.md

 ---
 title: Create an Appointment entity through an entity
 uid: create_appointment_entity_in_entity
-description: Create an Appointment entity through an entity
+description: How to create an Appointment entity through another entity.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 05.11.2016
+so.date: 11.04.2021
-keywords: diary,entity
-so.topic: howto
+keywords: diary, calendar, appointment, API, entity so.topic: howto
 # so.envir:
 # so.client: